Documentation Index

 ...

-First, you set the metadata parameters, such as parent-id and name.
-Then, you set the required parameters, such as resources-platform and resources-preset.
-Finally, you set the optional parameters, such as boot-disk-attach-mode and boot-disk-existing-disk-id.
+Finally, set the optional parameters, such as boot-disk-attach-mode and boot-disk-existing-disk-id.
 Although the boot disk parameters are marked as optional, they still require input for the command to succeed.

 To create a VM, you can either create a boot disk in advance and then set it in the boot-disk-existing-disk configuration.
-Alternatively, use the boot-disk-managed-disk configuration and create the boot disk and the VM simultaneously.
+Alternatively, use the boot-disk-managed-disk configuration, and create the boot disk and the VM simultaneously.

 After you fill in the parameters, the CLI shows the full resource and lets you apply it.